ErikBjare/thesis/README.md

 # Notebooks

-Code notebooks are built in CI and available at:
+TEMPORARILY NOT BEING BUILT ~~Code notebooks are built in CI and available at:~~

  - [Main][nbmain] - primary notebook for the thesis, where we train a classifier for the code vs prose comprehension task.
  - [Signal][nbsignal] - for signal filtering and quality checking.